lblod/ldes-authorization-wrapper/README.md

 checks for existing sessions after a log in via the [Vendor Login Service](https://github.com/lblod/vendor-login-service).

+Alternatively, one can also authenticate using Basic authentication.
+In that case the alternative isBasicAuthorized function in the `filter.js` config is used.

 > [!CAUTION]
 > This is a very shallow check on authorization and will only return whether a user can access the ldes feed, yes or no. This is a stark contrast with what mu-authorization offers on the database level.
 In a perfect world, the LDES service would also offer such deep nesting so multiple users can consume the same LDES feed but only see the data they have access to depending on their roles.
 This isn't something easy to do, so as an in-between solution, this service was created.
 Do NOT see this as a permanent thing.